 It will be fun to see your newborn in there for the first time and makes for some great social media photo opts!
 Also, visitors to the house are always dying to see what you’ve done in there, so make sure it’s ready to show off!

 8. Buy Nursing Attire (If You Plan to Breastfeed)

 Millennials always need to dress the part.
 If you plan to nurse, you need proper clothing to do so.
+Your to do list before baby should definitely include as many comfortable nursing options as possible.
 To start, focus on apparel that you can wear around the house, since you probably won’t be going too many places at first.